 This hormonal fluctuation makes you naturally hungrier the next day and can cause you to crave saltier, fattier foods than you normally would.
 So it’s safe to say that one of the best things you can do to reset your body after a binge weekend is to get enough sleep.

-24-Hour Sample Meal Plan
+Sample Meal Plan for Your One Day Cleanse